jhpyle/docassemblecli/README.md

 ## Prerequisites

 The `dainstall` program requires that you have Python installed on your computer.
-The `dawatchinstall` program requires `bash` and `inotify-tools`.
+The `dawatchinstall` program requires `bash` and `fswatch`.
 These prerequisites are easy to find on Linux machines, but are harder to install on Windows and Mac systems.
 If you run Windows, see the last section of this README for instructions on getting a command line in Windows Subsystem for Linux.

 ## Installation